 We headed up 101 for a few hours then cut over to Highway 1 via 128 to stay in Mendocino for our first night.
 (Here’s a glamping option, if you’re into that.)
 This drive was all about the Redwoods and we all loved the stops we chose.

 We drove through The Chandelier Tree in Legget — something I think every California kid should do.
 (There are other drive-thru trees along this route, too.)
 A little farther up the road, we stopped at the One Log House which is absolutely worth the $1 entry fee and 15 minutes of your time.
+(Please note that One Log House is also home to a dispensary, so there may be parts of the gift shop that are not for your family.)
 Another highlight was exiting the freeway to drive along the Avenue of the Giants.

 We stopped for an easy one-hour loop hike in the Founder’s Grove and when our vacation was over, all four of us listed this among the highlights.
 The trees are amazing and fill you with awe.

-Places to stay in Eureka, CA, about 4 hours north of Berkeley >
+VRBOs in Eureka, CA, near the Sequoia Zoo and Redwood Skywalk, about 4 hours north of Berkeley >

 Night 2: Eureka